theopinard/python-deadlines/_pages/conference.md

 ---
 layout: post
-title: What is a Python conference?
+title: 'What is a Python conference?'
 author: Jesper Dramsch
-tags: ["Python", "CfP"]
+tags: ['Python', 'CfP']
 permalink: /conference/index.html
 redirect_to: /index.html
 ---

 Python is an incredibly popular programming language, with millions of developers building all sorts of software applications.

 As a result, there are many Python conferences around the world, where people gather to share their knowledge, learn from each other, and explore the latest trends in the Python ecosystem.